 Symptoms in Men

-The signs of diabetes in both women and men are similar, but there are some unique or more noticeable in males.
-Men experiencing the following early symptoms should see a GP for early treatment to prevent the development of health complications:
+The signs and symptoms of diabetes in both women and men are similar, but there are some unique or more noticeable in males.
+Men experiencing the following early symptoms should see a doctor for medical advice and early treatment to prevent the development of health complications:

 - Itching around the penis